matloff/dsld/README.md

 younger women, with the *same-sized* gap between older men and older women.

 Note that we chose only one [C] variable here, age.
 We might also choose "occupation", or any other combination depending on the dataset.
+The package provides a function **dsldCHunting()** to aid with this need.

 ## Part Two: Discovering/Mitigating Bias in Machine Learning

-In this case, our goal is to predict [Y] from [X] and [O], omitting [S].
-We are concerned that we may be indirectly using [S] via proxies [O] and want to limit their usage.
+Our goal is to predict [Y] from [X] and [O], omitting the sensitive variable [S].
+Though, we are concerned that we may be indirectly using [S] via proxies [O] and want to limit their usage.
 The inherent tradeoff of increasing fairness is reduced utility (reduced predictive power/accuracy).
 The package provides wrappers for several functions for this purpose.

 ### Example

-Consider the **svcensus** example again.
 We are predicting the wage [Y], the sensitive variable [S] is gender, with the proxy [O] as occupation.
-The proxy [O] "occupation" will be deweighted to 0.2 using the *dsldQeFairKNN* function to limit its predictive power.
+The proxy [O] "occupation" will be deweighted to 0.2 using the *dsldQeFairKNN()* function to limit its predictive power.

 <table border="1">